 Exam stress can be overwhelming for your child but there are ways you can help – here’s how to tackle the fight, flight or freeze response to stress

 Thinking back to your school days, you might remember the friendships, your crushes and the games you played at break time.
 Hopefully you won’t remember feeling stressed, especially during exam time.
+But now your own children are facing the challenges of secondary education, it’s important to be able to understand and spot the signs of exam stress in children.

 The children’s charity said it recorded a stark rise in calls from children looking for counselling sessions on exam stress in 2016/17, which had risen by 11% over two years.
 And one in five of those calls were received during May, which falls just before final exam season.
 Pupils were feeling unprepared and struggling to cope with excessive workloads and difficult subjects.